newcharacteryigit/projectidea-cli/README.md

 # Project Idea CLI

-Project idea cli is a idea finder for your projects.
+Project idea cli is idea finder for your projects.
 When you try find a project idea to make, you can find idea easily with different difficulty levels in your terminal.

 ### Installation